AndroidPatch/APatchDocs/docs/faq.md

 ## Can not use Shamiko?

-We can not support Shamiko due to its close-source and no updates.
+We can not support Shamiko due to its proprietary and no updates.
 ::: danger
 **Any issues caused by using Shamiko will not be supported by APatch developers, use as your own risk.**
 :::

 ## Zygisk support? {#zygisk-support}

-Same as KernelSU, APatch does not supports Zygisk by default.
+Same as KernelSU, APatch does not have built-in Zygisk support.

 APatch can use the [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) to add the Zygisk support.